jaderfeijo/mango-framework/README.md

 In order to run the Mango installer you'll need to have `sudo` and `hhvm` installed.

-`Apigen` is also required for document generation, this is done at install time and every time you install new framework versions.
-If you do not have `Apigen` installed the document generation will fail.
+ApiGen is also required for document generation, this is done at install time and every time you install new framework versions.
+If you do not have ApiGen installed the document generation will fail.

 Mango Framework will work with both Nginx and Apache.
 Other web servers may be supported but have not yet been tested.